gitAjjk/-ShaftlessClock-Pub/README.md

 Use files in [repo](https://github.com/gitAjjk/ShaftlessClockV1-Pub/tree/main/techDraw) for lasercutting.
 - Make sure enough flanges and distancekeepers are produced.
 - Use flanges as template for drilling the three holes in the LP's.
-- Use distancekeepers to glue ring-segments to stirdy, solid, complete ring.
+- Use distancekeepers to glue/screw the ring-segments to stirdy, solid, complete ring.
--

 e.g.:
 <img src="https://github.com/gitAjjk/ShaftlessClockV1-Pub/blob/main/techDraw/sm.jpg" width="500">